Ivory-billed woodpecker

 This being the case, much of what is known about the Ivory-billed Woodpecker has been derived from old reports and illustrations.

-These birds were around 20 inches long and had a 30 inch wingspan.
+These birds were around 20 inches long and had a 30-inch wingspan.
 Distinguishing marks included white markings on their neck and back, white coloring on the trailing edge of their upper and under wings, pale yellow eyes, and, of course, ivory-colored bills.
-A white triangle could been seen on their lower back when their wings were folded.
+A white triangle could be seen on their lower back when their wings were folded.
 Males were identified by a bright red crest.

 Uniquely, they made a double-knock sound when pecking against trees – a crucial aid in confirming any sightings of these birds.

-Some experts support the footage, but others suggest that the bird in the footage is actually a pileated woodpecker – a smaller woodpecker which is very similar to the ivory-billed woodpecker.
+Some experts support the footage, but others suggest that the bird in the footage is actually a pileated woodpecker – a smaller woodpecker that is very similar to the Ivory-billed Woodpecker.

 Another recent sighting came in 2004 when a group from the Cornell Lab of Ornithology searched a swamp in Arkansas.
 The evidence, however, proved inconclusive.